vmware/vic-product/docs/user_doc/vic_app_dev/deploy_multiple_docker_compose.md

 Assuming you're using TLS authentication to the Docker endpoint, that is either done using environment variables or command-line options.

 With environment variables, it's assumed that you've already set `DOCKER_TLS_VERIFY=1` and `DOCKER_CERT_PATH=<path to client certs>`.
 This is required in order to use the docker client.
-For docker-compose you have to additionally set `COMPOSE_TLS_VERSION=TLSv1_2`.
+For `docker-compose` you have to additionally set `COMPOSE_TLS_VERSION=TLSv1_2`.
 You can then run `docker-compose up -d` to start the application (assuming you've also set `DOCKER_HOST` to point to the VCH endpoint).

-Using command-line arguments with docker client is a little more clumsy as each key has to be specified independently and the same is true of docker-compose.
+Using command-line arguments with docker client is a little more clumsy as each key has to be specified independently and the same is true of `docker-compose`.
 Regardless, the only way to specify the TLS version is through the environment variable above `COMPOSE_TLS_VERSION=TLSv1_2`.
 You can then run `docker-compose -H <endpoint-ip>:2376 --tlsverify --tlscacert="<local-ca-path>/ca.pem" --tlscert="<local-ca-path>/cert.pem" --tlskey="<local-ca-path>/key.pem" compose up -d`

 ***Lifecycle Commands***